-- 1. The investigator and supervisor must determine whether there will be a substantiation and whom the substantiation will be against.
+- 1. The investigator and supervisor must determine the allegation finding(s), whether there will be a substantiation, and whom the substantiation will be against.
 The substantiation may apply to: - a.
 An individual perpetrator; - b.
 Multiple perpetrators; - c.
-The institution; and/or - d.
+The institution: and/or - d.
 The operator, director, or administrator of the institution. - 2.
-Decisions about a finding to substantiate or not substantiate must be made according to the Statewide Policy 0513: Substantiation and the Substantiation Guidelines. - The decision on substantiation must be sufficiently documented in the maltreatment section of the NIA and include who the substantiation is against and the type or types of maltreatment substantiated or unsubstantiated - 4.
-Note: If the investigation was conducted by another Child Welfare Agency to avoid a conflict of interest (i.e., due to an allegation in a child welfare agency facility or by staff of a child welfare operated facility) then the child welfare agency that conducted the investigation shall make the substantiation decision and be responsible for conducting an Administrative Appeal of any substantiation made by the Child Welfare Agency.
+Decisions about an allegation finding(s) must be made according to the Statewide Policy 0513: Investigative Closure Policy and the Substantiation Guidelines. - 3.
+The allegation finding(s) must be sufficiently documented in the maltreatment section of the NIA.
+Documentation must include who the allegation(s) were against and what allegation finding(s) was made. - 4.
+If the investigation was conducted by another Child Welfare Agency to avoid a conflict of interest (i.e., due to an allegation in a child welfare agency facility or by staff of a child welfare operated facility) then the child welfare agency that conducted the investigation shall make the allegation finding(s) and be responsible for conducting an Administrative Appeal of any substantiation made by the Child Welfare Agency. - a.
+Fair Hearing Jurisdiction: - If an individual was substantiated on, the Fair Hearing process will be conducted by the Child Welfare Agency in the jurisdiction where the incident occurred.
+The Child Welfare Agency that made the substantiation will be a party during the Fair Hearing. - II.
+If an Agency was substantiated on, the Fair Hearing process will be conducted by the Child Welfare Agency that made the substantiation.

-Notifications: At the conclusion of an investigation, multiple individuals must be notified of the substantiation decision.
+Notifications: At the conclusion of an investigation, multiple individuals must be notified of the allegation finding(s).
 All notifications must occur within three (3) business days of concluding the investigation and be documented in UNITY case notes.
-Written notice of the outcome of the investigation (whether the allegation is substantiated or unsubstantiated) must be provided to:
+Written notice of the outcome of the investigation, allegation finding(s), must be provided to: